 A Fresh Start to a New Year (Philippians 3:12-14)

 New Year's Day marks a new beginning.
+Today is the first day of 2023.
 Undoubtedly, you've made a list of things you'd like to do this year that you didn't do last year.
-If you’re like me setting goals is usually not the problem.
+If you’re like me, setting goals is usually not the problem.
 In fact, most of us are good at it.
 Reaching our goals, however, is a different story.
 How often do we promise to do something and then let it slide into oblivion?

-The words reaching forth pictures a runner stretching out and reaching forward to the finish line.
+The words reaching forth picture a runner stretching out and reaching forward to the finish line.
 Paul was not just getting by; he was putting his all into the race.
 Paul’s goal in life was to accomplish the purpose for which the Lord Jesus had saved him.
+A church can have every desire in the world to reach people with the Gospel, and it can even set goals to do so.
+But these steps forward will not consistently cover new ground for Christ without the support of individual members to move forward in their spirit, stand, and stewardship.
+Determine at this moment to reach forward for Christ.
+Set goals.
+Look forward with Spirit-filled ambition to make a difference for the cause of Christ.

 Questions to Consider: